 As of 2016, the U.S. healthcare industry was spending almost $30 billion per year in marketing and advertising to consumers, according to The Journal of the American Medical Association.
 Yet some question the ethics of a healthcare provider spending so much to promote its services or even a specific medicine or technology (whether or not the maker is named).
 Examples of hospitals getting involved in commercial endorsements for pay have highlighted this issue even more.

 An institution can have ethics committees review the facility’s marketing practices to help prevent any missteps.
 Healthcare professionals should consult with their employer before making testimonials.

 Balancing quality and safety with efficiency is a difficult challenge, which is amplified given the increasing pressure hospitals face to lower the cost of healthcare while improving quality.
 “It raises a real question about whether the right values are driving our focus in our healthcare system,” Cynda Hylton Rushton, PhD, RN, told AMN Healthcare Briefings.
 “Should efficiency be the driver?”

 Skilled and knowledgeable nursing leaders can oversee nursing staff members, helping and mentoring them along the way.
 More leadership in nursing is needed to achieve a higher quality of care and properly respond to major ethical issues.

 Alvernia University’s online RN to BSN Completion Program helps nurses enhance their careers and pursue leadership positions.
-The online DNP is designed for APRNs seeking a practice doctorate to advance their careers to the highest levels in nursing.
 In a flexible and convenient online environment, the programs allow nurses to reach their goals while maintaining their current work and personal schedules.